Reference Date: 14-December-2015

 FOOD SECURITY SNAPSHOT

-Above-average cereal harvest forecast in 2015 following timely and abundant rains
+Above-average cereal harvest gathered in 2015 following timely and abundant rains

 Food inflation remains moderate

-Harvesting of 2015 winter grains started in mid-May and will continue until mid-July.
+Harvesting of 2015 winter grains was concluded in mid-July.
 Being largely rainfed, cereal production in Morocco is highly variable.
 Favourable weather conditions with timely and locally abundant rains maintained good yield prospects.
 While in early May excessively hot weather prevailed in the region and threatened grain filling, winter crops in Morocco were generally unaffected by the heat as crops were already matured or approaching maturity.
-Beginning of the harvest coincided with a series of unseasonable showers and thunderstorms which hampered early harvesting.

-As part of the Maroc Vert agricultural strategy, the Government continues to implement measures supporting cereal production.
-Measures include establishing a reference price for local wheat purchases, storage premium as well as subsidies for certified seeds, farm machinery purchases, irrigation equipment (ranging from 30 to 70 percent of cost) and soil testing to optimise fertiliser application.
+As part of the Plan Maroc Vert agricultural strategy, the Government continues to implement measures supporting cereal production.
+Measures include establishing a reference price for local wheat purchases, storage premium as well as subsidies for certified seeds (MAD 500 per tonne), farm machinery purchases (20 to 50 percent of the cost), irrigation equipment (ranging from 50 to 70 percent of the cost) and soil testing to optimize fertilizer application.
+Agricultural insurance schemes are also supported.

-Wheat imports expected to decrease in 2014/15 due to high carryover stocks
+Wheat imports expected to decrease in 2015/16 owing to ample domestic production

 Morocco relies heavily on wheat imports from the international market to cover its consumption needs.
-Morocco’s cereal imports in 2014/15 (July/June) are forecast at 5.9 million tonnes, 9 percent down on 2013/14, of which wheat imports account for 3.3 million tonnes.
+Morocco’s cereal imports in 2015/16 (July/June) are forecast at 4.9 million tonnes, 30 percent down on 2014/15, of which wheat imports account for about 2 million tonnes.
 EU and Black Sea countries supply most of the common (soft) wheat, while Canada is the traditional supplier of durum wheat.
-Lower import forecast is supported by higher carryover stocks, despite the below‑average 2014 harvest.

 Due to excess milling capacity in Morocco, limited quantities of wheat flour are exported to neighbouring countries.